Nehaal-Patel/Data-Science-Professional-IBM/README.md

 ## Data Visualization with Python

 In this Assignment, I demonstrated the data visualization skills I learned.
 I generated two visualization plots.
 The first one was a plot to summarize the results of a survey that was conducted to gauge an audience interest in different data science topics.
 The second plot was a Choropleth map of the crime rate in San Francisco.

-File:
+File: Data-Visualization-with-Python-Final-Assignment.ipynb

 ## Machine Learning with Python